ipaulin/WooCommerce---Country-Based-Payments/README.md

 -----------------------

-# AWooCommerce - Country Based Payments
+# WooCommerce - Country Based Payments

 Choose which payment gateway will be available in country/countrie